When trying to find the right tenant, you can save yourself a lot of time by knowing what questions to ask potential tenants.

 Based on what kind of answers the caller provides, you may be able to save both of you a lot of time and energy.

 Trim the fat before you cook the steak, not after.

 For example, after you ask about the caller’s pets and you explain about your pet policy, you both may come to the understanding that their application would be denied based on pet ownership.

 They may also learn something about the rental that doesn’t suit them and declines to pursue the property any further.

 Either way, you have conducted an efficient pre-showing interview that gives you time to work with truly qualified applicants.

 How To Screen Applicants After Initial Questions

-The purpose of the pre-screening questions is to limit the amount of bad applicants you show your rental unit to.
+The purpose of the pre-screening questions is to limit the number of bad applicants you show your rental unit to.

-If the applicant sounds good over the phone and passes your criteria you will want to show them the rental.
+If the applicant sounds good over the phone and passes your initial criteria, you will want to show them the rental.

 In the next chapter, we will share tips for showing your rental property.